 Steam from cooking can reach ceilings and the tops of cabinets, creating a breeding ground for mold.
 Ensure that you have a powerful stove exhaust fan to vent both nitrogen dioxide and steam, and use it!

-When Christmas time arrives, so does the perennial debate about which is worse for allergies, the real or the fake tree.
+As Christmas time arrives, so does the perennial debate about which is worse for allergies, the real or the fake tree.

 Dr. Schenkel cuts down the myth that pollen-producers are always to blame.
 “I find more problems develop with artificial trees because they have been kept up in an attic filled with dust, and that bothers people more.”